mcous/decoy/docs/v3/migration.md

 ## Other breaking changes

+- The `mypy` plugin is no longer needed and will be removed
 - [`Decoy.mock`][decoy.next.Decoy.mock] is more strict about its arguments, and will raise [`MockSpecInvalidError`][decoy.errors.MockSpecInvalidError] if passed an invalid `spec` value.
 - [`IncorrectCallWarning`][decoy.warnings.IncorrectCallWarning] has been upgraded to an error: [`SignatureMismatchError`][decoy.errors.SignatureMismatchError].
 - Some "public" attributes have been removed from error classes.